Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics: Introduction

 \section{Introduction}

-In order to study the uniqueness and existence problems of the K\"ahler-Einstein metrics on a Fano manifold $X$, Mabuchi (\cite{Ma}, \cite{BM}) introduced a useful energy functional $\cM$, called the $K$-energy or Mabuchi functional, on the space $\cH$ of all the smooth K\"ahler potentials in a given cohomology class $[\omega]$.
-In other words, we can write the space as
+In order to study the uniqueness and existence problems of the K\"ahler-Einstein metrics on a Fano manifold $X$, Mabuchi (\cite{Ma}, \cite{BM}) introduced a useful energy functional $\cM$, called the $K$-energy or Mabuchi functional, on the space $\cH_{[\omega]}$.
+This is the space of all smooth K\"ahler potentials in a given cohomology class $[\omega]$ on $X$, and it can be written as